josue-rojas/josuerojasrojas.github.io-old/README.md

 permalink: /readme
 title: readme
 ---

+One of my main goals is to make everything usable for another user.
+So far just by changing the data for another github user it can be done. (i might need to test it, but in theory it should work)

 ## TODO (list for myself)
 - update this readme (forever)
+- MOVE ALL PENDING ISSUES ON GITHUB SO IT CAN BE EASILY BE MANAGE !IMPORTANT
 - continue design for default page
 - update assets to be more universal they do not work for deeper folders
 - need better fonts (google fonts?)